Novel: The Great War

-First and foremost as an author, Aleksandar Gatalica has published five novels to date.
+ALEKSANDAR GATALICA has published five novels to date.
 Most significant among them are: The Lines of Life (Linije života) in 1993 (winner of "Miloš Crnjanski" Award and "Giorgio la Pira", Italy), The Invisible (Nevidljivi) in 2008 (winner of ”Stevan Sremac” Award), and The Great War (NIN award, ”Meša Selimović” Award, National Library of Serbia Award, best selling book in 2013 in Serbia).
-He has also published five story cycles, including: Mimicries (Mimikrije) in 1996, and Century, One Hundred and One Histories of a Century (Vek, sto jedna povest jednog veka) in 1999 (winner of the "Ivo Andrić" Award)
+He has also published five story cycles, including: Mimicries (Mimikrije) in 1996, and Century, One Hundred and One Histories of a Century (Vek, sto jedna povest jednog veka) winner of the prestigous "Ivo Andrić" Award in 1999.

 To learn more about Aleksandar, please see www.gatalica.com